enrike/ehu-abstractions/readme.txt

 -- HOW TO INSTALL THIS LIBRARY? --
-Like any other PD library http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files Or you can just keep the ehu folder next to your patches.
-For instance move the ehu folder into the examples folder and you should be able to run the patches in the examples folder.
+Like any other PD library http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files You can also just keep the ehu folder next to your patches

 --- License --- GPL